Vordiar/ARDUINO/README.md

 # ARDUINO
 Some projects for Arduino Uno
-Unfortunally for now only in Polish.
+Unfortunally only in Polish (translation in progress).